 - A parent or chaperone should always be in the same room when a juvenile performer is making a self-tape and they should make themselves known to the casting director when a child is auditioning.

-Laurence Bouvard, actress, Chair of Equity’s Screen & New Media Committee, and member of the Self-Tape & Zoom Best Practice for Commercials Working Party, says:
+Laurence Bouvard, actress, Chair of Equity's Screen & New Media Committee, and member of the Self-Tape & Zoom Best Practice for Commercials Working Party, said:

-Ali Fearnley and Anna Stark, Co-Chairs of the Casting Directors Association (CDA) say:
+Ali Fearnley and Anna Stark, Co-Chairs of the Casting Directors Association (CDA), said: